d-velop/dvelop-sdk-node/CONTRIBUTING.md

 # Contributing to the d.velop SDK for Node.js

 Thank you for considering contributing to this project.
-It will help to make this project more valuable for the community.
+It will help us to make this project more valuable for the community.

 We value any feedback and contributions whether it's a bug report, bugfix, additional feature or documentation.